 “Intentionally or knowingly causes physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative.”

 The offense is a Class C misdemeanor punishable by up to a $500 fine only and no jail time.
 Penalties are enhanced and the class of offense elevated if the person assaulted is an elderly person aged 65 or over or if the offense involves allegations of domestic violence.

 This type of criminal charge is serious, and the consequences of a conviction (especially if it’s classified as elder abuse or domestic violence) can be grave.
-Contact an experienced assault by contact lawyer at the Hampton Law Firm today to schedule a free case evaluation.
+Contact an experienced assault by contact lawyer at the Hampton Criminal Defense Attorneys, PLLC today to schedule a free case evaluation.

 Prosecutor Must Prove Intent to Prove Assault by Contact Charges in Texas

 The very language of the Texas criminal statute requires the prosecutor to prove beyond a reasonable doubt that the act was intentional and knowingly made in order to offend or provoke the victim.
 An accidental push or nudge may be annoying or offensive to the person contacted, but without proof of intent to offend or provoke, there is no criminal conduct.

 If you are in a heated argument with someone, and poke their chest with your finger, you may be charged with assault by contact.
 You intentionally had physical contact with someone and should reasonably believe that that person will regard your finger poking them in the chest as offensive.
 You should also reasonably believe that if you knowingly and intentionally poke a person in the chest will provoke or offend the person you are poking.